 WHEN IT COMES TO THE CLOTHES WE WEAR?

 “First of all I want to encourage everyone to buy things that they really love and want to keep and wear for a long time.
 The second thing is to take better care of the things you love – wash your clothes in colder temperatures and let them air dry, for example.
 Third and finally you should make demands on the brand you’re shopping from – starting with asking questions.”

 TO SOME, SUSTAINABILITY ISN’T COMPATIBLE WITH FASHION.
 HOW CAN

 “By showing the world that there are is no contradiction between sustainability and high fashion.
 This past spring, we launched our Conscious Exclusive collection for the fifth time!
 Our goal with the collections is to move us towards a more sustainable fashion future and to show that sustainable fashion can be fashionable.
 Also, the collections serve as way for our design team to experiment with new interesting sustainable materials.
 We always have a wide range of sustainably made clothing, accessories and beauty products in our stores – especially in the children’s department.”

 WITH THIS COLLECTION, YOU’RE DONATING 10 PERCENT PER SOLD ITEM TO

 WWF and H&M’s partnership launched in 2011.
-At that time, it mainly focused on water stewardship, which in practice meant that WWF helped H&M develop more sustainable water management and prevent pollution, and to inspire other companies to do the same.
-Earlier this year, the partnership was prolonged for another five years, and will, apart from water stewardship, also include climate action and a strategic dialogue related to H&M’ and the fashion industry’s sustainability challenges.
+Then it mainly focused on water stewardship, which in practice meant that WWF helped H&M develop more sustainable water management and prevent pollution, and to inspire other companies to do the same.
+Earlier this year, the partnership was prolonged for another five years, and will, apart from water stewardship, also include climate action and a strategic dialogue related to H&M’s and the fashion industry’s sustainability challenges.
 Read about the partnership on www.panda.org/hm.